 "That's it," Edmund admitted, “Don’t get me wrong, nice tits, nice minge, but she’s so bloody miserable.”.

 "And am I an equally poor king?" the King asked.

-"Not really," Edmund admitted, "You keep your self to yourself, get your face on the coins don't get involved in football matches or wars, keep the taxes down, no you do a pretty good job really."
+"Not really," Edmund admitted, "You keep your self to yourself, get your face on the coins don't get involved in wars, keep the taxes down, no you do a pretty good job really."

 "Father!"
 Lilla cried in amazement that anyone should speak to a king in such a manner.

 "So who should marry Lilla?" the King asked.

 "What about what she wants?" the King asked.